 So, it’s not only the “Dry hop 7 days” which might throw you on a beer recipe, there are other things too.

 I often got thrown by the brew day schedule when I first got into brewing.
-I never understood what “Willamette (40 mins)”.
-This basically tells you how far along the brew schedule, which is 60 minutes, you need to add hops before you turn the heat off.
-So, in this case the Willamette hops would go in after 20 minutes of boiling the wort and would be boiled for a further 40 minutes.
+I never understood what “Willamette (40 mins)” meant.
+This basically tells you how far along with the brew schedule, which is 60 minutes, you need to add hops before you turn the heat off.
+So, in this case, the Willamette hops would go in after 20 minutes of boiling the wort and would be boiled for a further 40 minutes.

 If you want to know more about reading recipes, just continue reading below.

 How to read a beer recipe, hops and all